A Riemann-Roch formula for singular reductions by circle actions: Asymptotic expansion of the Witten integral

-Finally note that Lemma \ref{intXi=int}, applied to the $S^1$-actions on $S_F^{\pm}$ in \eqref{S1SFS1} with connections $\Xi^{\pm}_{S_F}$, respectively, implies that all terms on the right hand side of \eqref{Wfinal}, except maybe the first one, depend only on the equivariant cohomology class of $\varrho$.
-Since this is also true for the left hand side by Lemma \ref{assumption}, this implies that the first term of the right hand side only depends on the equivariant cohomology class of $\varrho$ up to an error of $\O(m^{-\infty})$ as $m\to+\infty$.
+Finally note that Lemma \ref{intXi=int}, applied to the $S^1$-actions on $S_F^{\pm}$ in \eqref{S1SFS1} with connections $\Theta^{\pm}_{S_F}$, respectively, implies that all terms on the right-hand side of \eqref{Wfinal}, except maybe the first one, depend only on the equivariant cohomology class of $\varrho$.
+Since this is also true for the left-hand side by Lemma \ref{assumption}, this implies that the first term of the right-hand side only depends on the equivariant cohomology class of $\varrho$ up to an error of $\O(m^{-\infty})$ as $m\to+\infty$.
 But as this term is polynomial in $m\in\N$, this error actually vanishes identically in $m\in\N$.
 This concludes the proof of the theorem. \end{proof}

 \begin{rem} Recalling the definition of $S_F$ from \eqref{SFdef}, we see that $S_F=S_F^+\times_F S_F^-$ as a fiberwise product, where we set $S_F^{\pm}:=P_F\times_{K_F}S_\pm^{2l^{\pm}+1}$.
-On the other hand, the $1$-forms $\Xi_{S_F}^\pm$ are connections for the $S^1$-actions on $S_F^{\pm}$, respectively.
+On the other hand, the $1$-forms $\Theta_{S_F}^\pm$ are connections for the $S^1$-actions on $S_F^{\pm}$, respectively.
 Thus, adapting the proof of Duistermaat and Heckman in \cite[(2.11)-(2.31)]{duistermaat-heckman83}, and using the multiplicativity of the Euler class one gets from \eqref{Wtopfinal} that as $m\to+\infty$ one has

-where $e_F(x)\in\Omega^*_T(F)$ is the equivariant Euler class of the normal bundle $\nu_{\Sigma_F}:\Sigma_F\to F$.
+where $e_F(x)\in\Omega^*_{S^1}(F)$ is the equivariant Euler class of the normal bundle $\nu_{\Sigma_F}:\Sigma_F\to F$.
 Note again that the integrands in the last terms coincide with the integrand appearing in Berline-Vergne localization formula \cite{berline-vergne82}.
 As already pointed out in Remark \ref{rem:DH1}, we will not use this fact for the computation of the Riemann-Roch numbers in the next section, but instead provide a direct proof based on \eqref{Wfinal} and the Kirillov formula of Theorem \ref{Kirfla}. \end{rem}